Training takes place each Tuesday and Thursday with sessions at 10am and 6:30pm on both days at Down Grange Sports Ground.

 All sessions are supervised by our team of coaches and are for runners of all standards, not just the elite!

 Experienced Club members will ensure that newcomers are warmly welcomed.

-We also take part (and have had some success) in the many road relay events which form part of the road racing calendar.
+We also take part in the many road & trail relay events which form part of the road racing calendar.